-- 10. Handle gasoline with care.
-Gasoline is highly flammable and its vapors are explosive: - a.
-Use an approved fuel container. - Never add fuel to a running engine or hot engine (allow hot engine to cool several minutes). - c.
-Keep matches, cigarettes, cigars, pipes, open flames, or sparks away from the fuel tanks and fuel container. - Always fill the fuel tank(s) outdoors using care.
+10. Handle diesel with care:

+- a.
+Use an approved fuel container. - Never add fuel to a running engine or hot engine (allow hot engine to cool several minutes). - Keep matches, cigarettes, cigars, pipes, open flames, or sparks away from the fuel tanks and fuel container. - Always fill the fuel tank(s) outdoors using care.
 Fill to about one inch from the top of the tank.
 Use a funnel or spout to prevent spilling. - e.
 Replace the machine fuel cap(s) and container cap securely and clean up any spilled fuel before starting the engine.

-- Never attempt to make any adjustments while the engine is running, except where specifically instructed to do so. - The electrical system battery contains sulfuric acid.
+- 11. Never attempt to make any adjustments while the engine is running, except where specifically instructed to do so. - The electrical system battery contains sulfuric acid.
 Avoid any contact with skin, eyes, and clothing.
 Keep the battery and acid out of reach of children.